Microsoft Windows NT 3.51 [build 1057] (May 1995 - December 2001)

 Making Windows NT 3.51 up-to-date MINI FAQ

-Problem 1: Installing NT 3.51 on new PC's (PII/III-P4 Class CPUs) (remove 8gb HDD limitation, enable AGP support, successful booting on new systems etc.) Note that NT 3.51 cannot boot from installation CD.
+Problem 1: Installing NT 3.51 on new PC's (PII/III-P4 or newer Class CPUs) (remove 8gb HDD limitation, enable AGP support, successful booting on new systems etc.) Note that NT 3.51 cannot boot from installation CD.
 You must use boot floppies.
 But you may copy installation CD to FAT16 harddisk partition and start install process from there (wINNT /B /X).

 Solution: NT Service Pack Integration (Slipstreaming) Guide